Popular Stories

 • pH preferences: They prefer slightly acidic soil, so fertilisers should not significantly alter pH.

-• Fertiliser formulation: While general citrus fertilisers work, specialised formulations may cater to lemon tree needs.
+• Fertiliser formulation: While general citrus fertilisers are effective, specialised formulations may better cater to the needs of lemon trees.

 • Application timing: Adjusting fertilisation schedules based on climate, soil, and tree health optimises results.